cucumber/common/docs/gherkin.md

   | abcd     | invalid          |
   | abcd1    | valid            |
 ```
 In that feature, it isn't clear why certain passwords are valid or invalid.
-By reformatting the examples into two tables with descriptive text, the scenario outline becomes a much more effective (p.75):
+By reformatting the examples into two tables with descriptive text, the scenario outline becomes much more effective (p.75):

 ```gherkin
 Feature: Account Creation